ing-bank/baker/docs/archive/execution-semantics.md

-# Execution sementics
+# Execution Semantics

 ### Execution loop

 This is a short description of the execution loop of a process instance

-1. An [event](concepts.md#event) is raised and provides ingredients.
+1. A `EventInstance` is raised and provides `IngredientInstances`.

-    Either given to baker as a [sensory event](process-execution.md#providing-a-sensory-event) or by an interaction.
+    Either given to baker as a "SensoryEvent" (nickname for `EventInstances` that you fire using Baker APIs) or by an `InteractionInstance`.

-2. A check is done which [interactions](concepts.md#interaction) have all their requirements met and those are executed.
+2. A check is done to find the `Interactions` that have all their input `IngredientInstances` provided and those are executed.
-3. An interaction completes its execution and outputs an event (`GOTO 1.`)
+3. An `InteractionInstance` completes its execution and outputs an `EventInstances` which provides more `IngredientInstances` for the next `InteractionInstnaces` (repeating step 1).

 ### Notes